-The memories of a shameless lost and the remorseful pain that was felt is all I havewhich allow me to look back, discover the growth and remember a time I cherished the most.
+The memories of a shameless lost that left a black eye and the remorseful pain that was felt is all I havewhich allow me to look back, discover the growth and remember a time I cherished the most.
 Sometimes, playing it smart may be the end of a new beginning before it starts.

 Shame & Remorse